Coming in May 2020. If you like Edward Gorey, Edward Lear, or Shel Silverstein, we hope you’ll check this one out.

 I say thanks, because it was such a pleasure to see a classic movie from my adolescence, but as a grown man.
 It was a time machine for me, but — instead of reminding me of the first time I saw it — it reminded me of who I was when it was made.

-Like True Romance and Risky Business, this is a movie about a lonely, mild-mannered man who — led by a woman — escapes his humdrum existence and taps into power he didn’t know he had — his wits, his sexuality, his capacity for violence.
+Like True Romance and Risky Business, this is a movie about a lonely, mild-mannered man who — led by a woman — escapes his humdrum existence and taps into power he didn’t know he had — his wits, his sexuality, his capacity for violence, she urge him to react to use accessories as a small anal vibrator and to try more things.
 Like a mythic hero out of Joseph Campbell, he emerges from his journey ready to take on the responsibilities of adulthood.

 Yes, these movies are myths.
 Wonderful, subversive myths.